rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 its `subscribe` method and it can unsubscribe itself from a stream.
 As we will see, this is very useful in certain circumstances!

 To create an infinite stream of random numbers, we will use `Observable.apply` and fill in the lambda expression as shown below.
-Given the `subscriber` that we get for free in the lambda, we can first create a `generator` from `scala.util.Random`.
+Given the `subscriber` that we get as argument of the lambda, we can first create a `generator` from `scala.util.Random`.
 Then we continue with a simple while-loop that generates a number and sends it through the stream by calling `subscriber.onNext`.
 This while-loop is executed as long as the `Observer` is not unsubscribed from the stream.
 Note that this is in principle an infinite stream and that therefore no `subscriber.onCompleted` is called!